MarioLisbona/CA-T3A2-part-A/README.md

 - As a member I want to comment on my own posts so I can answer any questions and engage with the community interested in my travel story.
 - As a member I want to be able to edit posts I have already made so I can fix any mistakes and keep my story up-to-date if I think of something I should have added..
 - As a member I want to be able to delete a post I made so I can remove posts that I’ve decided I don’t like anymore.
-- As a member, I want to be able to rate other members' posts so I can have my opinion on if their travel story was good.

 ## **R5 - Wireframes for Desktop, Mobile and Tablet**